Preventing Or Confronting Financial Elder Abuse

 - Unusual activity in bank accounts such as ATM withdrawals when the person cannot walk or get to the bank, accounts changed from one branch to another, several withdrawals in a short time for large amounts of money, requests for large cash withdrawals inconsistent with the customer’s normal banking practices

 - Different or inappropriate people coming to the bank coupled with changes in signature or unusual account activity.
-A home health aide, housekeeper or another person puts his or her name on the account.
+A home health aide, housekeeper or another person puts their name on the account.

 - An older person becoming isolated from friends and family.
-When you call the house, you are told he or she is unable to speak to you; matters are handled by a third party who has gained control of the account.
+When you call the house, you are told they are unable to speak to you; matters are handled by a third party who has gained control of the account.

 - An older person signs papers without knowing what they are or without legal advice.

-- Refusal to spend money on behalf of the elder person, especially on his or her care
+- Refusal to spend money on behalf of the elder person, especially on their care

 - Numerous unpaid bills such as overdue rent, utilities and taxes